WalletScrutiny/WalletScrutinyCom/_hardware/trezorOne.md

 device they sell follows this protocol:

 1. The device comes without firmware[[1]](https://www.reddit.com/r/TREZOR/comments/oarc0b/where_can_i_find_the_most_authoritative_claim_of/h3l44r2/)[[2]](https://www.reddit.com/r/TREZOR/comments/oarc0b/where_can_i_find_the_most_authoritative_claim_of/h3l4oob/)
-1. The firmware [can be downloaded](https://data.trezor.io/firmware/1/trezor-1.9.4.bin), [verified to match the source code](https://wiki.trezor.io/Developers_guide:Deterministic_firmware_build) and then deployed to your device on an air-gapped computer
+1. The firmware [can be downloaded](https://data.trezor.io/firmware/1/trezor-1.9.4.bin), [verified to match the source code](https://wiki.trezor.io/Developers_guide:Deterministic_firmware_build) and then deployed to your device on an air-gapped computer (?can it?)
 1. The firmware checks the boot-loader for tampering.
 If you are sure to run a certain firmware (layout changed ...) you can be relatively sure that a rogue boot-loader would have been detected.